 “Ok, the journalists of today have many challenges that their predecessors did not have.
 If you worked at The Times in the 80’s and, over a period of weeks, several hundred letters came in on the same topic your interest would be piqued.
 Then a reporter would research this anecdotal data to see if something was really going on.
 Then a story would come out.
 Today, you have hundreds and thousands of bits of raw data thrown at you 24/7 and you have to try to decide what to do with it.

-"What some do is just see a trend and repackage it as a story in order to be "First".
+“What some do is just see a trend and repackage it as a story in order to tweet first.
 I would feel safer knowing an someone did some actual research and found out what was really going on and then did an eloquent write-up about it.
 Yes, it takes longer but how else can you be the historians of the present?

 “What you proper journalists write is what will be used as source material for historians.
 You of all people know that.
 Your integrity is far too important to worry about who got there 5 milliseconds before the next dude.
 And if the pressure to be first is coming from higher up, then there is something rotten in Denmark.